 - Towers Third-floor Lounge

-- Graduate Dorm – Business Center (printers only)
+- Graduate Dorm – Business Center (fast access pc and printer)

 - Law School, East and West buildings (printers only)